 What We Like

-Room for a lot of gear
+Room for several nights-worth of gear

 Loaded with useful travel features